Malware

 You can enable your Mac’s firewall by going to System Settings > Network.

 If you take only one thing away from this article, let it be this.
 Never click links inside emails or SMS messages.
-Period.
-No exceptions.
+Unless the sender is a trusted friend, but even then, verify that it is indeed that friend and not somebody impersonating them.

 The easiest route for malware to get onto your Mac is through infected weblinks.
 All it takes is for a hacker to send you a link and trick you into clicking it.
 For them, this is low effort, high reward.
 By refusing to click those links, you’re making things much harder for cybercriminals.